tdbe/tdbe.github.io/_posts/2025-11-28-mrp-volumetric-lights-are-broken.markdown

 	<figcaption>Falloff edge tip skew problem.</figcaption>
 </figure>

 The horizon skew problem: when the reflected line is ~parallel to the surface (e.g. ground), and the light is big / long / far away, the reflection's end of the line that's closest to you, appears to have a downward sharp slope at the very end.
-And the opposite end gets a upward sharp end.
+And the end furthest from you gets an upward slope distortion.

 Yes everyone seems to also have this problem.
 Unless they cap the cylinder or pinch it somehow.